Preparing to create an HBase replication policy

 CDH clusters and CDP Private Cloud Base clusters are managed by Cloudera Manager.
 To enable these on-premises clusters for Replication Manager, you must register them as classic clusters on the Management Console.
 After registration, you can use them for data migration purposes.

-for the hbase user in HDFS in the source
+hbase user in HDFS in the source cluster

 These commands allow the HBase replication policy to replicate the existing data in the source cluster.